Caral

-The Caral culture developed between 3000 and 1800 B.C (Late Archaic and Lower Formative periods).
+The Caral culture developed between 3000 and 1800 BC (Late Archaic and Lower Formative periods).
 In America, it is the oldest of the pre-Hispanic civilizations, developing 1,500 years earlier than the Olmec civilization, the first Mesoamerican complex society.

 Closely related to the city of Caral was an early fishing city, Áspero or El Áspero, located on the coast near the mouth of the Supe River.
 There, remains of human sacrifices (two children and a newborn) have been found.
-In 2016, the remains were found of a woman, who presumably belonged to the local elite of 4,500 years ago.
+In 2016, the remains were found of a woman, who presumably was one of the local elite around 2500 BC.

 History

-Caral was inhabited between approximately 26th century BC and 20th century BC, and the site includes an area of more than 60 ha.
+Caral was inhabited from around 2600 BC to 2000 BC, and the site includes an area of more than 60 ha.
 Caral has been described by its excavators as the oldest urban center in the Americas.
 This claim has been challenged by the discovery of other ancient sites nearby, such as Bandurria, Peru.
 Accommodating more than 3,000 inhabitants, Caral is the best studied and one of the largest sites known of the Norte Chico civilization.

 The city was declared a UNESCO World Heritage Site in 2009.
 In early 2021, tensions arose between squatters claiming land rights and archaeologists researching the site, as housing construction encroached on the site.

+In 2025, Caral was opened to the public.